Antigen-presenting cell

-An antigen-presenting cell (APC) or accessory cell is a cell that displays antigen bound by major histocompatibility complex (MHC) proteins on its surface; this process is known as antigen presentation.
+An antigen-presenting cell (APC) or accessory cell is a cell that displays an antigen bound by major histocompatibility complex (MHC) proteins on its surface; this process is known as antigen presentation.
 T cells may recognize these complexes using their T cell receptors (TCRs).
-APCs process antigens and present them to T-cells.
+APCs process antigens and present them to T cells.

 Almost all cell types can present antigens in some way.
 They are found in a variety of tissue types.
-Professional antigen-presenting cells, including macrophages, B cells and dendritic cells, present foreign antigens to helper T cells, while virus-infected cells (or cancer cells) can present antigens originating inside the cell to cytotoxic T cells.
+Dedicated antigen-presenting cells, including macrophages, B cells and dendritic cells, present foreign antigens to helper T cells, while virus-infected cells (or cancer cells) can present antigens originating inside the cell to cytotoxic T cells.
 In addition to the MHC family of proteins, antigen presentation relies on other specialized signaling molecules on the surfaces of both APCs and T cells.

 Antigen-presenting cells are vital for effective adaptive immune response, as the functioning of both cytotoxic and helper T cells is dependent on APCs.
 Antigen presentation allows for specificity of adaptive immunity and can contribute to immune responses against both intracellular and extracellular pathogens.
 It is also involved in defense against tumors.
 Some cancer therapies involve the creation of artificial APCs to prime the adaptive immune system to target malignant cells.

 Types and functions

 Antigen-presenting cells fall into two categories: professional and non-professional.
 Those that express MHC class II molecules along with co-stimulatory molecules and pattern recognition receptors are often called professional antigen-presenting cells.
 The non-professional APCs express MHC class I molecules.

 T cells must be activated before they can divide and perform their function.
 This is achieved by interacting with a professional APC which presents an antigen recognized by their T cell receptor.
 The APC involved in activating T cells is usually a dendritic cell.
 T cells cannot recognize (and therefore cannot respond to) "free" or soluble antigens.
 They can only recognize and respond to antigen that has been processed and presented by cells via carrier molecules like MHC molecules.
 Helper T cells can recognize exogenous antigen presented on MHC class II; cytotoxic T cells can recognize endogenous antigen presented on MHC class I. Most cells in the body can present antigen to CD8+ cytotoxic T cells via MHC class I; however, the term "antigen-presenting cell" is often used specifically to describe professional APCs.
 Such cells express MHC class I and MHC class II molecules and can stimulate CD4+ helper T cells as well as cytotoxic T cells.

-APCs can also present foreign and self lipids to T cells and NK cells by using the CD1 family of proteins, which are structurally similar to the MHC class I family.
+APCs can also present foreign and self lipids to T cells and natural killer cells by using the CD1 family of proteins, which are structurally similar to the MHC class I family.